Stupid Simple System

 3

-Contractors with 50+ Google reviews get 2-3x more clicks than those with fewer.
+Contractors with 50+ Google reviews get 2-3x more clicks.
+People trust the numbers.

 4